ahabra/java-9up/README.md

     Written by: Abdul Habra
     Last Update: 2020.02.13

+Overview of features add to Java 9 and higher.
+This reflects the author's opinion :)

-## Laws Of Meeting
+## 3 Laws Of Meeting
-1. Law of Two Feet
+1. Law of Two Feet: Walk away if you are not learning
-2. Law of Big Mouth
+2. Law of Big Mouth: Ask questions anytime
-3. Law of Equal Participation (a.k.a Uniform Distribution)
+3. Law of Equal Participation (a.k.a Uniform Distribution): Do not take over the talk

 ## SdkMan
 Tool to manage parallel versions of SDKs (Java and others).
 Same idea as jEnv, but better :)